BergeSeen Trail D2: Gablonzer Hütte - Hofpürglhütte

 Description:

-The alpine variant through the Dachstein Mountains begins right away with a "classic" among the alpine high-altitude trails.
-Gentle alpine pastures and rugged rocky wilderness is here at the foot of the Gosaukamm often only a stone's throw apart.
-The highest peak of this dolomite-like mountain range in the west of the Dachstein mountains, the 2,454 m high Bischofsmütze, really lives up to its name.
-However, it has been plagued by landslides for years and continues to send volleys of falling rocks into the depths.
+The alpine variant through the Dachstein Mountains starts immediately with a "classic" among alpine high routes.
+Gentle alpine meadows and rugged rocky wilderness are often just a stone’s throw apart here at the foot of the Gosaukamm.
+The highest peak of this dolomite-like mountain range in the west of the Dachstein Mountains, the 2,454 m high Bischofsmütze, truly lives up to its name.
+Yet it has been sending rockfall avalanches into the depths for years, plagued by rockfalls.

 Directions:

-From the Gablonzer Hütte , which lies on the 14th stage of the Salzkammergut Trail (and can be reached from the Vorderen Gosausee by cable car), hike on trail no. 611 - a variant section of the northern alpine long-distance trail - next to the Breininghütte to the trail junction at the Unterer Törlecksattel and on the Austriaweg (No. 601) leading downhill to the right through light wooded terrain and steeper, rocky grassy slopes at the foot of the Großer Donnerkogel.
-Through a wooded area below the Angerstein you reach the wide meadows of the Stuhlalm (1,467 m) - the Theodor-Körner hut of the Alpenverein is hidden in the nearby forest.
-2:00 h On the grassy ridge above the alpine pasture (Mooseben) you continue into the Grubach below the Stuhlloch, the dark cirque below the striking Große Bischofsmütze (2,454 m).
-The following "passage" over the Jöchl was completely destroyed by a rock fall in 2012.
-The newly created path zigzags up through mountain pines to a very steep rocky gully already before the scree slope on the right.
-This was made passable by numerous wooden steps and solid steel ropes.
-A rocky saddle (1,600 m) opens the passage to the south side of the ridge.
-There the path leads through steep and rocky slopes into the wide mountain pine fields below the Stuhllochspitz (1,980 m) and subsequently almost level under the rugged western foothills of the Bischofsmütze (steel cables) to the Mahdalmriegel (1,630 m).
-There you turn left and hike through the grass and scree slopes above the Sulzkaralm (1,467 m), which invites you to a short detour on the right.
+From the Gablonzer Hütte, located on the 14th stage of the Salzkammergut Trail (and accessible by cable car from Vorderer Gosausee), you hike on trail no. 611 – a variant section of the northern alpine long-distance trail – past the Breininghütte to the fork at the Lower Törlecksattel and then on the Austriaweg (no. 601) descending to the right through lightly wooded terrain and steeper, rock-strewn grassy slopes at the foot of the Großem Donnerkogel.
+Through a forest section below the Angerstein, you reach the wide meadows of the Stuhlalm (1,467 m) – the Theodor Körner Hut of the Alpine Club is hidden in the nearby woods.
+2:00 h Over the grassy ridge above the alpine pasture (Mooseben) it continues into the larch-covered Grubach below the Stuhlloch, the dark cirque under the striking Große Bischofsmütze (2,454 m).
+The following "passage" over the Jöchl was completely destroyed by a rockfall in 2012.
+The newly created path already runs in a zigzag uphill through larch to a very steep rock gully on the right before the debris slope.
+This was made passable by numerous wooden steps and solid steel cables.
+A rocky notch (1,600 m) opens the passage to the southern side of the ridge.
+There the path leads through steep and rocky slopes into the wide larch fields below the Stuhllochspitz (1,980 m) and then almost level beneath the rugged western ridges of the Bischofsmütze (steel cables) to the Mahdalmriegel (1,630 m).
+There you turn left and walk through the grassy and scree slopes above the Sulzkaralm (1,467 m), which invites a short detour to the right.

-Rising through the idyllic meadows and the mountain pine fields to the south of the Leckkogel (2,032 m), the Austria Trail finally crosses over to the soon visible Hofpürglhütte (1,706 m).
-The stately alpine club house is enthroned on a panoramic hill below the perky Mosermandl (2,088 m), next to which the two peaks of the Bischofsmütze peak out impressively.
+Through the idyllic meadows and larch fields in the south of the Leckkogel (2,032 m) ascending, the Austriaweg finally leads over to the soon visible Hofpürglhütte (1,706 m).
+The stately Alpine Club house sits on a scenic hill beneath the cheeky Mosermandl (2,088 m), next to which the two peaks of the Bischofsmütze tower impressively.
 2:30 h

 Safety guidelines:

-• Until early summer you can encounter steep snowfields or firn gullies - especially in icy conditions there is then an acute danger of falling and thus of death!
+• Until early summer, you may encounter steep snowfields or firn gullies – especially when icy, there is acute danger of falling and thus risk to life!

-• Due to storm damage, forestry work or construction work, individual sections of the trail may be temporarily difficult or impossible to pass.
+• Due to storm damage, forestry work, or construction measures, some sections of the path may be temporarily difficult or impossible to pass.

-• Cows on the alp are often curious.
-Because they are mother cows, they develop a strong drive to protect their calves.
-Therefore, move quietly on cow pastures, keep at least 20 m distance to the animals and do not stroke calves under any circumstances!
-In case of threatening gestures (pawing, stamping) slowly move away backwards (do not turn your back).
-Dogs on a leash, they must not bark at cows or even chase them.
-In the event of an attack, it is essential to let them off the leash.
+• Cows on the alpine pasture are often curious.
+Due to mother cow husbandry, they develop a strong instinct to protect their calves.
+So move calmly on cow pastures, keep at least 20 m distance from the animals, and never pet calves!
+In case of threatening behavior (scratching, stamping), slowly walk backwards away (do not turn your back).
+Keep dogs on a leash; they must not bark at or chase cows.
+In case of an attack, you must definitely let them off the leash.

 Equipment:

-For all stages you will need hiking or mountain boots with a treaded rubber sole as well as wind- and rainproof clothing.
+For all stages you need hiking or mountaineering boots with profiled rubber soles as well as wind- and rainproof clothing.

-A change of clothes and a small first-aid kit should also be in your backpack.
-How much food you pack depends on the number of stops you make.
+Spare clothes to change and a small first aid kit should also be in your backpack.
+How much food you pack depends on the number of places to stop for food.
 In any case, you should take enough to drink.
 Telescopic poles are especially helpful when going downhill.

 Additional information: